 For example, my logo does not have a logomark incuded in the full version.
-But I do have a mark that exists separately (the ‘g’ in a black circle) that I use in smaller spaces: the footer in invoices/proposals; the favicon of my site; stickers to seal things I mail.
+But I do have a mark that exists separately (the capital G on its own) that I use in smaller spaces: the footer in invoices/proposals; the favicon of my site; stickers to seal things I mail.
 In those places, the full logo would neither fit well, nor is it needed.
 But a simpler representation of my brand works in these places to reinforce my look.

 A great example of a logomark that stands on its own is Apple.
 You see that little fruit everywhere, and it almost always exists on its own without ‘Apple’ spelled out beneath it.

 This is your business’ name, spelled out in full.
 It is the part of a logo that a person reads.
 The words have a set style and always appear in that same style- it’s not (or shouldn’t be) just any old font slapped next to the logomark.
 The shape of the letters, the specific weight and spacing, and the size of the letters in relation to the logomark should always be consistent.
 It is generally limited to one or two distinct type treatments, which may be used in other brand materials for a cohesive visual look.